-Every minister must be “registered” Commonwealth of Virginia in order to perform marriages within the Commonwealth.
+Every minister must be “registered” in the state of Virginia in order to perform marriages within the Commonwealth.
 Registration of a minister is completed through the circuit court in which a minister's license or papers of ordination are produced and an order authorizing such person to celebrate the rites of matrimony is entered.

 Documents to Prove Denomination